rgs7/tool-rental-api-testing/README.md

 # Tool Rental API - Postman Collection

 This Postman collection allows interaction with the Tool Rental API.
 It includes requests to check API status, retrieve available tools, create orders, and manage them.
+**This collection was created for learning purposes as part of a portfolio project.**

 ## Features
 - Check API status.